-- 111 Foundations in Business An introductory course intended to provide students with a basic understanding of business and economics and the role the fields play in American society.
+111 - Foundations in Business - An introductory course intended to provide students with a basic understanding of business and economics and the role the fields play in American society.
 The course offers an overview of the major functional areas of business with special emphasis on relationships to current events.

-This course is recommended for non-majors or students considering a major in the department, however does NOT count on the departmental major.
+This course is recommended for non-majors or students considering a major in the department, however does not count on the departmental major.
 This course will satisfy one Social Science Area of Knowledge requirement.
+Three hours, Staff.
-Three hours.
-Lowry, Showalter. - 226 Business Law An introduction to basic legal concepts applicable to ordinary commercial transac-

-- tions with emphasis on the uniform commercial code as it relates to contracts, agencies, and the several related types of business organizations.
+226 - Business Law - An introduction to basic legal concepts applicable to ordinary commercial transactions with emphasis on the uniform commercial code as it relates to contracts, agencies, and the several related types of business organizations.
 Students are expected to develop the ability to read legal cases and abstract the essential legal precedents for establishing responsibility.
-Not open to freshmen.
+Not open to Freshmen.
 Three hours.
+Staff.

-Staff. - 310 International Business Concepts A study of the various environmental forces that affect business decisions in the international market.
+310 - International Business Concepts - A study of the various environmental forces that affect business decisions in the international market.
 Topics include international trade, monetary systems, and foreign social and political forces.
 Methodological concepts are presented in order to effectively analyze these topics.
 Not open to freshmen.
 Three hours.
+Showalter.

-Showalter. - 312 Organizational Communication This course investigates the communication processes within an organization.
+312 - Organizational Communication - This course investigates the communication processes within an organization.
 Topics include organizational communication theory and research and methods for analysis of communication systems within and between organizations.
 Multiple models of communication are considered, as well as the varying impacts of communication channel choice and how messages are perceived.
 Prerequisite: BUSN 313 or 343 or COMM 215.
-Same as COMM 312.
+Cross-listed with COMM 312.
 Three hours.
+Showalter.

-Showalter. - 313 Organizational Behavior/Organizational Psychology This course applies psychological and organizational theories, models, and research toward developing managerial competencies needed to analyze, understand, predict, and guide individual, group, and organizational behavior.
+313 - Organizational Behavior/Organizational Psychology - This course applies psychological and organizational theories, models, and research toward developing managerial competencies needed to analyze, understand, predict, and guide individual, group, and organizational behavior.
 Emphasis is placed on viewing the organization as a social phenomenon.
 Specific topic areas include: group dynamics, communication, conflict and negotiation, motivation, leadership, and organizational culture.
-Not open to freshmen.
-Same as PSYC 343.
+Not open to Freshmen.
+Cross-listed with PSYC 343.
+Prerequisite: BUSN 101.
 Three hours.
+Showalter and Lowry.

-Showalter, Lowry. - 336 Financial Management An introduction to the major concepts and principles in corporation finance.
+336 - Financial Management - An introduction to the major concepts and principles in corporation finance.
 Emphasis is placed on an analysis of the acquisition of funds from alternative sources and the allocation of those funds within an enterprise.
 Major topics include taxation, financial analysis and planning, working-capital management, capital budgeting and capital structure, and financial instruments and markets.
 Prerequisites: ACCT 221-222, MATH 111 (or 113), ECON 202.
 Three hours.
-Lowry. - 342 Project and Design Management This course applies concepts and best practices of project management to product and process design.
-Drawing from traditional production management principles and industrial design, students will apply contextual research methods to the construction of models while adapting to specifications, budgets, and quality constraints for projects.
-A studio format facilitates a semester-long project, enabling students to apply theory to the creation of 2-D and 3-D models, culminating in a piece to add to their individual portfolio.
-Prerequisite: instructor permission.
-Same as STAR 342.
+Lowry.

+337 - Intermediate Financial Management - An advanced treatment of theory as applied to financial management.
+Emphasis on financial decision making involving capital structure and long-term financing, capital budgeting, and dividend policy of the corporation.
+Prerequisite: BUSN 336.
+Offered alternate years.
 Three hours.
 Lowry.

-Business